Is a Correction Looming Ahead for Eaton Corporation plc (ETN)

 RBC Capital Mkts gave a rating of “Sector Perform” to ETN, setting the target price at $153 in the report published on November 03rd of the previous year.

-During the last 5 trading sessions, ETN fell by -3.50%, which changed the moving average for the period of 200-days by +10.82% in comparison to the 20-day moving average, which settled at $166.09.
-In addition, Eaton Corporation plc saw -10.07% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ETN rose by +0.91%, which changed the moving average for the period of 200-days by +10.83% in comparison to the 20-day moving average, which settled at $163.06.
+In addition, Eaton Corporation plc saw -9.25% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ETN starting from CHERUVATATH NANDAKUMAR, who sale 69 shares at the price of $170.46 back on Dec 10.
-After this action, CHERUVATATH NANDAKUMAR now owns 2,179 shares of Eaton Corporation plc, valued at $11,762 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ETN starting from Faria Joao V, who sale 2,662 shares at the price of $170.12 back on Dec 10.
+After this action, Faria Joao V now owns 57,573 shares of Eaton Corporation plc, valued at $452,873 using the latest closing price.

-Faria Joao V, the See Remarks below. of Eaton Corporation plc, sale 2,662 shares at $170.12 during a trade that took place back on Dec 10, which means that Faria Joao V is holding 57,573 shares at $452,873 based on the most recent closing price.
+CHERUVATATH NANDAKUMAR, the See Remarks below of Eaton Corporation plc, sale 69 shares at $170.46 during a trade that took place back on Dec 10, which means that CHERUVATATH NANDAKUMAR is holding 2,179 shares at $11,762 based on the most recent closing price.

 Stock Fundamentals for ETN